 Importance of Good Emergency Procedures

 Marine insurance article about emergency procedures and the Lovoy Method.

-NorthStandard, one of the largest P&I clubs (former North of England and the Standard Club) recently published this article about how shipping companies can improve their emergency and contingency procedures.
+NorthStandard, one of the largest P&I clubs recently published this article about how shipping companies can improve their emergency and contingency procedures.

+Importance of Good Emergency Procedures